Somerset Lowry-Corry, 2nd Earl Belmore

-Somerset Lowry-Corry, 2nd Earl Belmore (11 July 1774 – 18 April 1841), styled The Honourable from 1781 to 1797 and then known as Viscount Corry to 1802, was an Irish nobleman and politician.
+Somerset Lowry-Corry, 2nd Earl Belmore (11 July 1774 – 18 April 1841), styled The Honourable from 1781 to 1797 and then known as Viscount Corry until 1802, was an Irish nobleman and politician.

 Politics and inheritance

 Lowry-Corry was the only surviving son of Armar Lowry-Corry, 1st Earl Belmore, and his first wife Lady Margaret Butler.
-In 1798, he was elected to the Irish House of Commons for Tyrone and represented the constituency until the Act of Union in 1801.
+In 1798, he was elected to the Irish House of Commons for County Tyrone and represented the constituency until the Act of Union in 1801.
 Thereafter he was returned to the British House of Commons for County Tyrone, a seat he held until 1802, when he succeeded his father as earl.

-In 1819 Lord Belmore was appointed Custos Rotulorum of Tyrone and elected as a Representative Peer for Ireland.
+In 1819 Lord Belmore was appointed Custos Rotulorum of Tyrone and elected as an Irish representative peer.
 He served as Governor of Jamaica from 1828 to 1832 and was also Colonel of the Royal Tyrone Militia from November 1798 until 1804.

 He inherited from his father the house at Castle Coole in County Fermanagh, along with considerable debts.
-Nonetheless he furnished the house and its classical interiors designed by James Wyatt in an exuberant Regency fashion between 1802 and 1825.
+Nonetheless, he furnished the house and its classical interiors designed by James Wyatt in an exuberant Regency fashion between 1802 and 1825.
 Elaborate curtains and pelmets, pier glasses, "Grecian" couches and a magnificent state bed designed to accommodate King George IV on his state visit to Ireland in 1821 (although the king did not make it as far as Castle Coole, much to the disappointment of the earl) were all supplied by the Dublin upholsterer John Preston at a total cost of around £35,000.
 Lord Belmore also commissioned Sir Richard Morrison to build a new stable block in 1817.